basvandriel/dagster-bigdata-poc/STREAMING_ARTICLE.md

 **The good:** Each job only processes one chunk, so memory usage stays low.

 **The bad:** For our test file, this created 2,932 separate jobs.
-Quite abit of overhead.
+Quite a bit of overhead.
 Plus, how would we launch one ingestion?

 ## The solution: Single-Op Streaming